Diversity, Equity and Inclusion in our Societies

 - Providing annual written reports to the Boards of Directors

 The education/training working group of the committee develops webinars of relevant topics informed by input from the membership.
-If you have suggestions, please reach out the DEI Committee chair.
+If you have suggestions, please send a message to Susan Chapman

 Mentoring is one of the most fundamental assets the Societies can offer members and is crucial for establishing an environment of inclusivity.